+Although it is hard to parent from a distance, you must try to keep the lines of communication open.
 The Staying Connected and Staying Strong handbook gives these tips to help children of incarcerated parents cope:

 - Encourage your child to do things that help him feel better.
 When children have outside interests and special talents such as sports, painting, dancing, biking, or reading; it helps build their confidence so that they can feel good about themselves.
-Make time to do some of these activities with your child.
-By helping build your child's confidence, you will find that you are building your own confidence at the same time.
-You can be a family, even with one parent in prison!
+Urge the caregiver make time to do some of these activities with the child.
+Help build your child's confidence.
+Remember, you can be a family, even with one parent in prison!
 Your child needs to know this. - Allow children to express their feelings and respond to them.
 Don't tell children what they should be feeling, but urge them to talk about it.
 It is also important to remember that a child may not want to talk about it right away.
-Give children space to explore their feelings and come to you when they are ready to talk. - Listen to your child's words and actions.
-If he says he misses mom or dad, that's a good time to begin talking about his feelings.
-If you see a change in behavior during special times such as Father's Day or Mother's Day, that is an opening to talk.
+Give children space to explore their feelings and bring it up when they are ready to talk. - Listen to your child's words.
+If he says he misses you, that's a good time to begin talking about his feelings.
+If the caregiver sees a change in behavior during special times such as Fathers' Day or Mothers' Day, that is an opening to talk.
 Be prepared for holidays and other special days.
-Think of creative ways to spend the day, such as making a Christmas card and sending it to Mom or Dad. - Talk to the child about his parent being gone.
-For example, a child may feel better knowing that his parent is no longer in danger because he is not on the streets.
+Think of creative ways to note the day, such as making a Christmas card and sending it to your child. - Talk to the child about you being gone.
 Answer his questions honestly. - Help the child express his feelings in appropriate ways.
-Words or tears are a better way of expressing feelings than fighting, getting into trouble with the law, or using alcohol or drugs. - Support the child who wants to write his parent in prison, send pictures, or greeting cards. - If you are angry with your partner, you may want to punish him by not visiting.
-Try to put your feelings aside and do what is best for the child. - Outside support can often help a child and the family.
-A favorite aunt or uncle, teacher, social worker, church group, or community programs such as Big Brothers/Big Sisters can help you and the child during this difficult. - When the time comes, help the child prepare for his parent's release.
-This is also very important even if a child will not be reunited with their parent.
+Words or tears are a better way of expressing feelings than fighting, getting into trouble with the law, or using alcohol or drugs. - Ask the caregiver to support the child who wants to write you in prison, send pictures, or greeting cards. - If the caregiver is angry with you, she may want to punish you by withholding visits.
+Work with her to put her feelings aside and do what is best for the child. - Outside support can often help a child and the family.
+Urge the caregiver to get help from a favorite aunt or uncle, teacher, social worker, church group, or community programs such as Big Brothers/Big Sisters. - When the time comes, help the child prepare for your release.
+This is also very important even if a child will not be reunited with you.